junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 As much as he would say angels are nothing more than monsters with good PR, as many times as Cas has explained he doesn't have a harp, it seems that when he thinks of Cas, he still can't help but picture some shiny halos and wings in places he can't see.
 The same image he had in his mind at four years old, every night when his mom told him angels were watching over him.
 So that's what he looks for.

 It starts turning into a routine.
 Dean gets into the habit of picking up a piece of newspaper at breakfast and reading through it over coffee.
-Then he sits in the café for the whole day, going through people's mention of angelic encounters online.
+Then he sits in the cafe for the whole day, going through people's mention of angelic encounters online.
 He scans and scrolls, reads and looks, squints at the words of the witnesses and illustrations from so-called visionaries, thinking, if any of these can be a sign of Cas.
 If any of them can be luckier than he is, and has a glimpse of Cas while he cannot.

 Then he drives, and reads, and asks around if there is anything strange and holy happening, anything like sudden increased heat, or bright light and thunderous sound.
 And he orders more papers.
 More coffee.
 Then he hits the road again.